raydelpino29/BrickOut/README.md

   Day 1 Goals:

     - Set up Webpack and study Canvas API
-    - Render background and character to the screen
+    - Render paddle and ball to the screen

   Day 2 Goals: